Find Me On:twitter

 - Western State College

-He is currently writing his second book, “The Mountains are Calling Tourists and the Unmaking of Yosemite National Park,” examining the park’s history through visitors’ own experiences, as well as the environmental costs of tourism.
+He is currently writing his second book, “The Mountains are Calling Tourists and the Unmaking of Yosemite National Park,” examining the park’s history through visitors’ own experiences, and the environmental costs of tourism.

 Colorado Powder Keg: Ski Resorts and the Environmental Movement, Lawrence: University Press of Kansas.
 October 2012.
 Winner of the International Ski History Association 2013 Ullr Award for single outstanding contribution to the historical record in book form and Western Writers of America Spur Award 2013 Finalist for Best Western Nonfiction Contemporary book.